-The unaudited pro forma financial data for the year ended December 31, 2004 and for the nine months ended September 30, 2005 assume the pro forma transactions described above and this offering all occurred on January 1, 2004 (to the extent not already reflected in our historical statement of operations).
-The unaudited pro forma condensed consolidated balance sheet data shows the financial effects of the pro forma transactions described above and this offering as if they had occurred on September 30, 2005 (to the extent these transactions are not already recorded in our historical balance sheet).
+The unaudited pro forma financial and operating data for the year ended December 31, 2004 and for the three months ended March 31, 2005 assume the pro forma transactions described above and this offering all occurred on January 1, 2004 (to the extent not already reflected in Enterprise Parent's historical statemen of operations).
+The unaudited pro forma condensed consolidated balance sheet data shows the financial effects of the pro forma transactions described above and this offering as if they had occurred on March 31, 2005 (to the extent these transactions are not already recorded in Enterprise Parent's historical balance sheet).

-The non-generally accepted accounting principle, or non-GAAP, financial measures of gross operating margin and earnings before interest, income taxes, depreciation and amortization, which we refer to as "EBITDA," are presented in our summary historical and pro forma financial data.
-In supplemental sections titled "-Non-GAAP Financial Measures" and "-Non-GAAP Reconciliations," we have provided the necessary explanations and reconciliations for the non-GAAP financial measures presented in this prospectus supplement.
+The non-generally accepted accounting principle, or non-GAAP, financial measures of gross operating margin and earnings before interest, income taxes, depreciation and amortization, which we refer to as "EBITDA," are presented in the summary historical and pro forma financial data for Enterprise Parent.
+In supplemental sections titled "- Enterprise Parent Non-GAAP Financial Measures" and "- Enterprise Parent Non-GAAP Reconciliations," we have provided the necessary explanations and reconciliations for the non-GAAP financial measures presented in this prospectus supplement.